 • Trade Secret Law: Congress passed the Defend Trade Secrets Act of 2016, one of the most momentous changes in the history of trade secret protection.
 The new law opens up the federal courts to trade secret cases, provides for ex parte seizures of misappropriated trade secrets in “extraordinary circumstances,” and establishes immunity for whistleblowers.

-• Patent Law: The past several years have witnessed some of the most significant developments in U.S. patent history—from the establishment of the new administrative review proceedings at the Patent Office to important shifts in patent-eligibility, claim indefiniteness, and enhanced damages at the Supreme Court and means-plus-function claim interpretation and infringement doctrine at the Federal Circuit.
+• Patent Law: The past several years have witnessed some of the most significant developments in U.S. patent history—from the establishment of the new administrative review proceedings at the Patent Office to important shifts in patent-eligibility, claim indefiniteness, enhanced damages, and equitable remedies at the Supreme Court and means-plus-function claim interpretation and infringement doctrine at the Federal Circuit.
 We have restructured the patent chapter to illuminate these areas.
 We have also significantly expanded coverage of design patents in response to the growing importance of this form of protection.

 • Other State IP Protections: We have updated material on the right of publicity, an active and growing area.
 We have also reorganized the chapter and focused it on IP regimes.

-Complimentary Digital Examination Copies for Law Professors Considering IPNTA2016
+Complimentary Digital Examination Copies for Law Professors Considering IPNTA

 As part of our new distribution model, we seek to vastly simplify access to our materials for professors and students.
 We also want to develop easy and direct lines of communication.